-The communities and universities in the South Willamette Valley, led by Corvallis and Eugene, with seed funding from the State of Oregon, banded together to create a vision and plan for a system that addresses the specific economic development needs of our region.
+The communities and universities in the South Willamette Valley, led by Corvallis and Eugene, with seed funding from the State of Oregon, banded together to create a vision and plan for a system that addresses the specific economic development needs of the region.
 This plan was called the Regional Accelerator & Innovation Network, or RAIN.
-Oregon Solutions was asked to convene this collaborative process that later helped the project team to identify the following statements/goals:
+Oregon Solutions was asked to convene this collaborative process that later helped the project team to identify the following goals:

 - RAIN is a genuine collaboration that converges business, community members, government, and higher education to accelerate the formation and growth of technology businesses and regional jobs.